Most of us live in neighborhoods, and mostly, we love our neighbors. They're great, but...

 The below picture is a perfect privacy border with its rock wall and mixed conifers, but hardscaping, majestic trees, topiaries and flowering perennials aren't possible for many of us due to budget, time and space constraints.
 The opposite of a mixed border is typically a straight row of Leyland Cypress , and while useful, it's pretty dull.
 Don't worry, you can have your secret garden, or at least some privacy, by installing living walls or "screens" with a few well-placed evergreen trees and shrubs.

 Diversify the plant material.
 Let's say you plant a row of Leyland Cypress (please don't, here's why), and the bagworms show up and defoliate all of them.
 There goes your investment.
-If instead, you mixed the border with Leylands, hollies, magnolias, rhododendrons and the like, the bagworms destroy a portion of your privacy screen, replacement won't cost a fortune, and you haven't lost all of your privacy.
+If instead, you mixed the border with Leylands, hollies, magnolias, rhododendrons and the like, then the bagworms destroy a only portion of your privacy and investment.
+Replacement costs, if needed, are less and you still have some privacy wile waiting on new plants to grow in.

 Plant multiple species in small groupings of three to five.
 Plant in a staggered or layered planting, not a row (if possible).
 This provides greater interest year round.
 If you don't have room for a layered planting, and a row is all you can do, diversifying is still a better long-term choice.